iamstufff/ollama-performance-test/README.md

 - Make sure the Ollama server is running before starting tests
 - Verify that all models listed in the `MODELS` array are installed in Ollama
 - If a model consistently fails, try running it directly through Ollama to check for issues
+- If you encounter an ESM error, ensure that `"type": "module"` is in your package.json

+## Notes About ESM

+This project uses ES modules.
+If you encounter any issues with imports, make sure:
+- Your package.json has `"type": "module"`
+- You're using `import` syntax instead of `require()`
+- Your Node.js version supports ES modules (v14+)

 ## License